liferay-search/liferay-docs/en/developer/customization/articles/99-customization-with-ext/02-customizing-core-functionality-with-ext/05-deploying-an-ext-plugin.markdown

     other plugins following initial deployment of the Ext plugin.

-    When the server starts, it detects the `.war` file, inspects it, and copies its contents to the appropriate destinations inside @product@.
+    When the server starts, it detects the `.war` file, inspects it, and copies its contents to the appropriate destinations inside @sharepoint@.

-3. Once your server restarts, open @product@ to see the customizations you made with your Ext plugin.
+3. Once your server restarts, open @sharepoint@ to see the customizations you made with your Ext plugin.

 Frequently, you'll want to add further customizations to your original Ext